 Hey!
 I’m Dana Sitar.

 I work with creative entrepreneurs, bloggers, academics, artists and journalists who have a message to share.
-I use copy editing and other magic tricks to pull big ideas out of a writer’s head and put them into sentences, blog posts and books that make sense to an audience.
+I use editing and other magic tricks to pull big ideas out of a writer’s head and put them into sentences, blog posts and books that make sense to an audience.

 I spend my days as an editor at The Penny Hoarder trying to make my coworkers laugh.
 That’s not in my job description; they just get it for free.
 Between chuckles, I manage our branded content writers and editors.